pdidev/test_env/README.md

 * mpi:
   - `openmpi_2.1.1`  the oldest version of OpenMPI supported by PDI,
   - `openmpi_latest` the latest version of OpenMPI available in spack at the time of generation,
+* cmake:
+  - `cmake_3.10`  the oldest version of OpenMPI supported by PDI,
+  - `cmake_latest` the latest version of OpenMPI available in spack at the time of generation,
 * libs:
   - without `-${libs}`: libraries "vendored" in PDI are not included,